friendica/friendica-addons/testdrive/README.md

 When an account is created on the site, it is given a hard expiration date of

+	return [
 		'testdrive' => [
 			'expiredays' => 30,
 		],
+	];

-Set this in your `config/addon.config.php` file to allow a 30 day test drive period.
+Set this in your `config/testdrive.config.php` file to allow a 30-day test drive period.
-By default no expiration period is defined in case the addon is activated accidentally.
+By default, no expiration period is defined in case the addon is activated accidentally.

 There is no opportunity to extend an expired account using this addon.
 Expiration is final.